joyent/triton-kbmapi/docs/index.md

 To protect the PIV token data in Moray, we will rely on the headnode disk encryption.

-**QUESTION**: Even though the HN PIV token will not use the GetTokenPin API call to obtain its pin, should we still go ahead and store the data for the HN PIV token in KBMAPI?
+Given the HN PIV token will not use the GetTokenPin API call to obtain its pin, we shouldn't store the data for the HN PIV token in KBMAPI.

 #### Preloading PIV tokens